 Reader Question: I've been absolutely loving Rancho Gordo beans, however, I never know if pre-soaking the beans is a necessity or if I can skip this step (especially when using a pressure cooker).
 I would love any advice!

 Thank you so much for this question!
-And first, have you seen the new cookbook, Cool Beans?
-It’s been on my nightstand for the past week, and I have a hunch you might like it!
+And first, have you seen the cookbook Cool Beans?
+It's been on my nightstand for the past week, and I have a hunch you might like it!